 - and motorways that have an exclusively electronic toll system, where tolls are collected by exclusively electronic means.
 As vehicles pass through the toll gates, they are picked up by electronic detectors placed at the entry to the channels, which are identified with the words “Electronic toll only”.
 For information about the roads covered by this system and the respective forms of payment, consult http://www.portugaltolls.com

 There are car rental services at airports, international rail terminuses and in the main towns and cities.

 Drivers with mobility difficulties, or anyone who prefers to, can rent automatic or adapted vehicles.

 To rent a car you must:

-- be at least between 21 and 25 years old, depending on the company’s rental policy
+- be over 21 or 25 years old, depending on the company’s rental policy;

 - show identification (identity card for EU citizens or a valid passport for other nationalities)

 - have had a driving licence for more than one year